Falmouth graduate lands Wildlife Photographer of the Year cover

 We caught up with William to discuss his work and ask his advice for aspiring photographers.

-I was on a ten-day shoot in the Serengeti, a vast national park in Northern Tanzania.
+I was on a ten-day expedition in the Serengeti, a vast national park in Northern Tanzania.
 My guide, Anderson and I were discussing the best way to photograph lions, as I was working on a series of portraits.
 He suggested that the best time to photograph lions was just after mating, as the males typically stand and scan the area to check for threats.
 According to Anderson, this was when the lions would look their most regal – still powerful but a little shaky in the legs from their earlier endeavours, allowing us to safely work within close proximity.

 What does it mean to you to have your work recognised by Wildlife Photographer of the Year?